 Truffala Tree Supplies

 - several smaller rubber bands(I used rainbow loom bands)

 First, twist a bunch of pipe cleaners together.
 5 was a good number for my daughters’ hair, but you may need to do a test run to see what works best for your child

 Bend one end of the pipe cleaners so that it doesn’t poke into the child’s scalp all day.

 Pull all of the hair into a super high ponytail – try to get it right on top of the head.

 Insert the folded portion of the pipe cleaner into the middle of the ponytail, making sure it is pushed in as far as possible.

 Pull the ponytail up around the pipe cleaner.

-Twist the hair a few times and then secur it at the top of the pipecleaners with a small rubberband.
+Twist the hair a few times and then secure it at the top of the pipe cleaners with a small rubber band.

 Add several more bands down the length of the ponytail.